1929–30 Clarkson Golden Knights men's ice hockey season: Season

-Soft ice against forced the postponement of a game, this time the tilt against St. Lawrence was moved from January 28th until mid-February.
+Soft ice against forced the postponement of a game, this time the tilt against St. Lawrence was moved from January 28 until mid-February.
 Rink conditions improved well enough for the match against McGill to take place.
 Entering the contest, the Redmen were one of the top teams in Canada and were expected to be a tough challenge for the Knights.
 1,500 fans shoed up to Ives Park to watch Tech roll over the visitors and earn their sixth win on the season.
 Three days later, the team performed a similar feat against the weaker team from MIT and notched their fourth shutout of the season.
 At the end of the week, Clarkson travelled down to New Haven to take on the top team in the nation, Yale.
 Tech was able to keep the game close in the first period, but the Elis dominated the second and then closed down all avenues of attack in the final frame.
-The 1–5loss signaled that Clarkson still had a ways to go before they could compete for a national championship.
+The 1–5 loss signaled that Clarkson still had a ways to go before they could compete for a national championship.

 The Knights ended their season at home against bitter rival St. Lawrence, demolishing the Saints with a 17–0 victory.
 Even without the normal center Williams, it was both the most goals scored and largest margin of victory for Tech in the ten years of the program's existence.
 Wally Easton needed to only make 3 saves in his fifth shutout on the year while 'Peck' Donald and Clarence 'Ike' Houston led the offense to a triumphant win.

 Kenneth Armin served as team manager for the season.